 A Few Things to Remember

-"The main symptom for colon cancer is fatigue caused by anemia, which usually doesn't cause dark or bloody stools," said Doylestown Health colorectal surgeon Robert Akbari, MD.
+"The main symptom for colon cancer is fatigue caused by anemia, which usually doesn't cause dark or bloody stools," says colorectal surgeon Robert Akbari, MD from Doylestown Health Colorectal Specialists.
 "Fatigue can be vague and may be a symptom for a number of conditions, so that makes screening all the more important."

-The American Cancer Society recommends that at age 50, both men and women with average risk for developing colorectal cancer should get a screening test.
+The American Cancer Society recommends that both men and women with average risk for developing colorectal cancer start regular screening at age 45.
+To make the process more convenient, Doylestown Health offers Open Access Colonoscopy to healthy patients without exclusion criteria.

 Watch Video: Colon Cancer: Don't Ignore Your Symptoms

-American Cancer Society created "Colon Cancer: Don't Ignore Your Symptoms."
+The American Cancer Society created this short video "Colon Cancer: Don't Ignore Your Symptoms" to emphasize the importance of taking action when something doesn’t seem right.
 It took losing her mother to colon cancer to prompt Alyson Smith to talk to a doctor about her symptoms.
 She shares her emotional story of colon cancer diagnosis and survival.

 "There are more ways to screen for colon cancer than just colonoscopy," said Dr. Akbari.
 "They include a yearly fecal occult blood test, which is usually given by your primary doctor.
 Virtual colonoscopy or barium enema can be done every five years.
 And if you do not have a family history, colonoscopy is recommended every 10 years."